janligudzinski/janligudzinski.github.io/content/blog/2-nasty-system-2/index.md

 ### So that was a fucking lie

-I lied, I couldn't get this working without running into something that requires a PAT and gave up on this Frankenstein approach with juggling digest SHAs around, writing them to files or variables and then using them as inputs again.
+I lied, I couldn't get this working without constantly running into an error or some suggested workaround that required a PAT anyway and just gave up on this Frankenstein approach with juggling digest SHAs around, writing them to files or variables and then using them as inputs again.
 I'm taking a break for food and aspirin (for the headache) as I finish writing this sentence.

 ### New plan